 The Sony KD85X91J can interpolate motion up to 120 fps, which creates the soap opera effect.
 It looks good with slow-moving content, but there are a ton of artifacts with busy scenes, like haloing around heads.
 It looks similar to the motion interpolation on the Sony X90J as they both smooth out motion in slow scenes but have artifacting in the same places with fast-moving content.

 Due to the quick response time, low frame rate content appears to stutter as each frame is held on longer.
 Enabling the motion interpolation can help reduce this issue.

 The Sony X91J removes 24p judder from any source, which helps with the appearance of motion in movies.

 The Sony X91J has full VRR support after a firmware update.
-There was a VRR setting before the update, but enabling it didn't reduce any screen tearing.
-Also, enabling the VRR disables the local dimming setting.
+Sadly, enabling the VRR disables the local dimming setting.
 It works without any issue on the Xbox Series X and PS5.
 It doesn't support FreeSync at all, as there's screen tearing with the AMD RX 580 and RX 6600 XT, and because the Xbox Series X supports both HDMI Forum VRR and FreeSync, this means that the TV supports HDMI Forum VRR natively.